fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 });
 ```

-Everything else seems to be working just fine, but as you'd expect the <i>req</i> and  <i>res</i> parameters of <i>app.get</i> need typing.
+Everything else seems to be working just fine but, as you'd expect, the <i>req</i> and  <i>res</i> parameters of <i>app.get</i> need typing.
-If you look carefully, VSCode is also complaining something about importing express.
+If you look carefully, VSCode is also complaining about something to do with importing express.
 You can see a short yellow line of dots under the <i>require</i>.
 Let's hover over the problem:

 ![](../../images/9/6.png)

 The complaint is that the <i>'require' call may be converted to an import</i>.
-Let us follow the advice and write the import as follows
+Let us follow the advice and write the import as follows:

 ```js
 import express from 'express';
 ```

-**NB**: VSCode offers you a possibility to fix the issues automatically by clicking the <i>Quick fix...</i> button.
+**NB**: VSCode offers you a possibility to fix the issues automatically by clicking the <i>Quick Fix...</i> button.
 Keep your eyes open for these helpers/quick fixes; listening to your editor usually makes your code better and easier to read.
 The automatic fixes for issues can be a major time saver as well.

 Now we run into another problem - the compiler complains about the import statement.
-Once again the editor is our best friend when trying to find out what the issue is:
+Once again, the editor is our best friend when trying to find out what the issue is:

 ![](../../images/9/7.png)